batroxapps/Converter/README.md

 Most of the functionality is ready, the only thing that has to be completed is the layout.

-Features: - Easy switching between weight, volume, temperature, speed and length. \n
+Features: - Easy switching between weight, volume, temperature, speed and length.
-	  - Ability to add presets (WIP, they aren't saved yet and I'm working on the acitivity). \n
+	  - Ability to add presets (WIP, they aren't saved yet and I'm working on the acitivity).
-	  - Easy switching between imperial and metric. \n
+	  - Easy switching between imperial and metric.

 Optimized for normal screens (470dp x 320dp) at the moment